 Another current series that has the author's finger is Yashahime, a spin-off of the acclaimed Inuyasha manga.
 And, as expected, both already have anime versions.

-In addition to his works, it is worth mentioning what were the main influences of mangaka during his youth period.
-In an interview with the French newspaper Le Figaro, the author mentioned three names as her great inspirations in the world of manga, they are: Osamu Tezuka (The God of Manga.
-Creator of Astroboy, Dororo, Black Jack, Kimba The White Lion, among others), Fujio Akatsuka (The King of manga "Gag".
-Creator of Osomatsu-kun) and Fujiko Fujio (Pseudonym of the creator duo of Doraemon).
+In addition to her works, it is worth noting what the main influences of the mangaka were during her youth.
+In an interview with the French newspaper Le Figaro, the author mentioned three names as her great inspirations in the world of mangas, they are: Osamu Tezuka (The God of Manga.
+Creator of Astroboy, Dororo, Black Jack, Kimba the White Lion, among others), Fujio Akatsuka (The King of "Gag" mangas.
+Creator of Osomatsu-kun) and Fujiko Fujio (Pseudonym of the duo who created Doraemon).

 Her influences say a lot about how Rumiko reached the level of becoming one of the greatest mangakas of all time.
 It is curious that practically all her works are turned into anime and almost all of them are also usually published in Brazil.
 This demonstrates the mangaka's incredible ability to create new success stories for the most diverse audiences and cultures, given that her works are well received in Latin, European and Asian countries by the most different age groups and genres.